We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Many companies allow you to try the new mattress at home for a month or more.
 If the mattress doesn’t work for you, you can return or exchange it for a relatively small fee.

 Check what the instructions are for physically returning the mattress.
 What would you be responsible for doing, and what will the mattress company or store take care of?

-In you buy a foam mattress that is delivered shrink-wrapped, this could involve you rolling it back up and re-boxing it.
+If you buy a foam mattress that’s delivered shrink-wrapped, this could involve you rolling it back up and re-boxing it.

-Mattresses are typically constructed with a support core and an upholstery layer around it.
+Mattresses are typically constructed with a support core and an upholstery layer around them.
 There are many varieties, each with its advantages.
-Here are nine.
+Here are nine:

 The coils are covered in various padding materials, which affect comfort and stability.

-Memory foam mattresses use a high-density polyurethane foam as the support system in the upholstery layer or both.
-This foam contours closely to the shape of the sleeper, according to the Better Sleep Council.
+Memory foam mattresses use high density polyurethane foam as the support system in the upholstery layer.
+This foam contours closely to the shape of the sleeper.

 Latex mattresses have latex foam as the support system.
 The latex may come from plant- or petroleum-based materials.